iancottam91/BBCApp/README.md

 ## Running test app:

 * To run the application locally, clone the project and run npm install.
 This will install all the dependencies.
-* Next open a terminal inside the project foldet and run node index.js
+* Next open a terminal inside the project folder and run node index.js (you may need to run as administrator)
 * This will run on port 80, so load up http://localhost - Be sure there is no other server running on port 80